 Court Records are public records.
 These records include a case file that contains a docket sheet and all of the documents and filings filed in your case.
 You are able to access the court records on the website, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Every state keeps a record of a person’s criminal past.
 These online databases are all linked so you are able to track criminal backgrounds from any other state.
-Go to county courthouse and check in person, or check the website.
+Go to county courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and if it was in a completely different state, you might have to pay a fee for a more complete search.

 A search of someone’s criminal history you can find out if a person has ever been arrested, charged or convicted for crimes, which include: